michaelcpuckett/activity-kit/README.md

 local to a single server or could be exchanged between all parties in an ephermeral way.
 Encryption could be a good addition, however.

+### Federated Social Network

+Ideally this project could be used to build an entire social network that interfaces with the rest of the Fediverse.

 ## Architecture

-This project aims to be agnostic as to how the data is stored, which server is used, and which rendering engine is used.
-Plugins that conform to a specific interface can be mixed and matched.
+This project aims to be agnostic as to how the data is stored, which server is used, etc. Plugins that conform to a specific interface can be mixed and matched.

 ### Logic Layer

 The logic layer that get included in all projects include these packages:

 * `activitypub-core-types`
-    * The TypeScript types.
+    * The Activity Vocabulary converted to TypeScript types.
 * `activitypub-core-utilities`
     * Common functions with no dependencies on packages from upper layers.
-* `activitypub-core`
+* `activitypub-core-endpoints`
-    * Most of the logic for carrying out ActivityPub according to the spec.
+    * The logic for carrying out the Client-to-Server ActivityPub protocol.
 * `activitypub-core-delivery`
-    * All the logic specific to federation.
+    * The logic specific to the Server-to-Server ActivityPub protocol (federation).

 ### Database Layer

-Up from there is the database layer.

 Currently this project comes with: